oscarbutler/restaurant/README.md

 ## Technology Used

-- Python was used create
+- Python was the main component used to create the server of the website.
 - HTML is used to make the main structure of the pages
 - CSS is used to decorate and style all the different pages.
 - Javascript is used to create interactive section in the website
 - Bootstrap was also used to create an interactive website.
-- ElephantSql was used in order to host the database and store the data we will recieve.
+- Heroku was used in order to host the database and store the data we will recieve.
 - Gitpod was used to write the code.
 - Git Hub was where the repository and code is stored.
+- SQLite was used to develop the database
 - Whitenoise to help handle the static files.
 - W3C Validator is used to make sure all the html is valid
 - W3C CSS validator was used to check the css was all valid